 Come Clean from the Beginning

 Sometimes buyers try to withhold financial information from the lender, or forget about information that should be disclosed.
-With today’s record-keeping, it’s highly likely that the information is going to surface during the loan process, so it’s really best to bring everything to the lender.
-If you don’t and some damaging information comes out during the process, it just creates a lot of drama along the way, and can have a negative effect on the loan process.
-Better to know upfront.
-The sooner the problems are known, the sooner you can make the necessary corrections.
+With today’s record-keeping, it’s fairly certain that the information is going to surface during the loan process, so it’s really best to bring everything to the lender.

 Two Main Players in the Loan Process